 The ebbs and flows of physical attraction are a normal part of the marriage experience.
 And to me, they are not concerning because a good marriage is made up of so much more than the physical.
 In those moments when physical attraction may find itself on the back burner, what holds a strong marriage together is every other attraction two people have built along the way.
 The magnetic force of commitment, time and experience all wrapped up into one can bring a couple together in a way that no one but God could think of.

 Maybe some of you are in a stage of life where you have lost sight of the many things that hold you and your spouse together.
 Maybe you’re struggling to find an attraction, and it’s starting to have an impact on your sexual relationship.
 I counseled a young man who was having a hard time finding that physical spark toward his wife.
 He found himself dwelling on the physical attributes she was lacking, comparing her to the other women he would see.
-I shared with him three big picture themes I address with couples who are dealing with a lack of physical attraction, and I want to share them with you as well.
+I shared with him three big picture themes I address with couples who are dealing with a lack of physical attraction in marriage, and I want to share them with you as well.

 When it comes to our sexual lives, the things we give our time, our thoughts and our energy to are what will grow, while the things we neglect to invest in will naturally wither.
 Our sexual palates are shaped and molded based on what we’ve been exposed to in the past, as well as what we expose ourselves to along the way.
 The more we fill our minds with junk like pornography and explicit movies and novels, the more we’ll be enslaved to those unrealistic sexual expectations, and in turn, sabotage our most intimate relationships.
 As it’s often said, junk in equals junk out.